-It's all about HOW we eat.
+It's about HOW we eat.

 Most Americans eat their food too fast—and far too mindlessly.
 This can be one of the leading causes of weight gain, acid reflux, heartburn, IBS, and many other GI issues.
 We spend a lot of time counting calories, trying out trendy diets and programs, and ruminating over the fact we can’t lose those pesky pounds.
 What we misunderstand is that it’s not always about what we are eating that is making us feel this way—but about how we are eating.

 When we eat too fast, we also overeat.
-This makes us feel miserable with bloating, indigestion, gas, and possibly a sense of self loathing.
+This makes us feel miserable with bloating, indigestion, gas, and quite possibly a sense of self loathing.
 We spend, on average, 35 minutes prepping our meals but devour them within 10 minutes.
 If we are not digesting our food properly, it’s going to tax our GI system.

 It takes approximately 20 minutes from the first bite of food for our brain to send out the signal that we are full, which means if we are finished in 10 minutes, we have easily taken in too many calories before we realize it.
 Slowing down allows time to receive the signal from our brain that we are full.
 This translates into eating less and allowing better, and more proper, digestion.
 And better digestion leads to healthier weight management.